 If seller is against doing home opens, you first need to explain how home opens work.

 “Home opens are designed get as many people through the property in order to help buyers fall in love with it.
-You cannot sell a secret and even if the neighbours do come through, which is what you are concerned about, it works in your best interest.
+You cannot sell a secret and even if the neighbors do come through, which is what you are concerned about, it works in your best interest.
 The more people walking through your property, the better.
-If one of those people is a potential buyer, they don’t know who the neighbours are, so they see them as the competition.
+If one of those people is a potential buyer, they don’t know who the neighbors are, so they see them as the competition.
 This can create impulsive buying or lead to buyers making a decision.

 Sometimes though, it’s not about emptying your boot onto the table and trying to overwhelm the sellers, it is simply about listening to what is actually freaking them out and then removing that issue.
 Once you have done this, then you can focus on getting the business and educating them later.